OpenUserJS/OpenUserJS.org/views/includes/documents/Falkon.md

 ### More

 * [Get Falkon][falkonBrowser]
+  * **NOTE:** At the time of writing the flatpak repository appears to have a newer version than the snap repository.
+The snap repository may not include the GreaseMonkey extension.
+See their download link for specific package repositories.
 * [Falkon HTML Repo][falkonHTMLRepo]
 * [KDE Bugs Issue Tracker][kdeIssueTracker] [*(Falkon Issues)*][kdeIssueTrackerFalkonIssues]
 * [Falkon Mailing List][falkonMailingList] [*(Subscribe here)*][falkonMailingListSubscribe]